February Update

 Because the phases are effectively separate from each other, each device inside the home is powered by at most one of the inverters, and thus max 4 panels.
 So imbalances arise: I am often simultaneously delivering power to the grid on one phase and pulling power from another phase.

-This year, I do not mind too much because I will still come ahead overall: up to and including 2026, billing for electricity in the Netherlands substracts aggregate production and consumption throughout the year.
+This year, I do not mind too much because I will still come ahead overall: up to and including 2026, billing for electricity in the Netherlands subtracts aggregate production and consumption throughout the year.
 But this changes next year, and then I will start caring more about utilization.

 It’s unclear yet what will be the exact technical solution, but so far I am thinking about something like this: